Tribal Water Summit

 The 2005 update to the California Water Plan resulted in a recommendation to increase Tribal involvement in statewide, regional, and local water planning.
 Update 2009 convened a Tribal Communications Committee to advise the Department of Water Resources on how to better contact and communicate with the more than 160 Native American Tribes in California.
 As a result, the California Tribal Water Summit (TWS) was created, with the first summit taking place on November 2009.
 The goal of the TWS is to create a roadmap with strategies for preserving Native water rights and providing for the sustainable management of California's sacred waters.

 The 2018 Tribal Water Summit took place on April 4-5, 2018, at the McClellan Conference Center.
-We will post the materials and presentations used during the Summit.
-Please check back here for more updates in the coming weeks.
-If you have any questions or if you are looking for something in particular, please email us at firstname.lastname@example.org.
+The 2018 Summit Proceedings are available now.
+If you would like copies of the presentations or if you have any questions or if you are looking for something in particular, please email us at email@example.com.

 During the Summit, we debuted “Climate Conversations,” a series of short videos featuring tribal members discussing their perspectives of and experiences with a changing climate, and how it is affecting their livelihoods and culture.
 The video can be viewed below.